Beyond medicine : is ASEAN advancing social, economic, and political justice through HIV/AIDS prevention?

 Showing items related by title, author, creator and subject.

-Handbook for Legislators on Hiv/aids, Law and Human Rights: Action to Combat Hiv/aids in View of Its Devastating Human, Economic and Social Impact Unknown author (Joint United Nations Programme on HIV/AIDS [UNAIDS]Inter-Parliamentary Union, 1999)
+Handbook for Legislators on Hiv/aids, Law and Human Rights: Action to Combat Hiv/aids in View of Its Devastating Human, Economic and Social Impact Unknown creator (Joint United Nations Programme on HIV/AIDS [UNAIDS]Inter-Parliamentary Union, 1999)